-In general, the changes in the Ethereum system comprise the following: reasonable pricing structures for alterations made to smart contract data storage code; optimizations to advance processing times for developers; and a code change making scaling solutions through state channels easier to take place on Ethereum.
-Some changes to Ethereum's economic policy are also planned.
+In general, the changes in the Ethereum system comprise the following: reasonable pricing structures for alterations made to smart contract data storage code; optimizations to advance processing times for developers; and a code change-making scaling solutions through state channels easier to take place on Ethereum.
+Some changes to Ethereum’s economic policy are also planned.

 What is next?

-The EIPs that have been described above all have a certain level of impact on Ethereum system.
+The EIPs that have been described above all have a certain level of impact on the Ethereum system.
 These proposals are expected to shape the progress of Ethereum in the future, as they are related to a number of wider goals that are planned way ahead.

 As of the moment, each of the proposals is being tested, and in the coming weeks, there will be a peer review and implementation of them.
 According to the core developer of Ethereum, Nick Johnson, technically “anyone can contribute tests” to a global test suite.
 This can be tested against all client implementations.
 Yet, it is understood that Ethereum clients do not need to wait for these tests to take place in order to implement the code of their own.

-Considering the preparations and the piloting involved into the Ethereum Constantinople hard fork process, the official release of the Ethereum next hard fork might be a bit delayed.
+Considering the preparations and the piloting involved in the Ethereum Constantinople hard fork process, the official release of the Ethereum next hard fork might be a bit delayed.
 While the original release date is set for October 8th, many expect the company to present the final solution to the public later in October or even in November.

 Think we missed something?
 Let us know in the comments section below.